-While they are more flexible than traditional classes, it is still important to keep in mind the structure and schedule of online courses.
+While more flexible than traditional classes, it is still important to keep in mind the structure and schedule of online courses.

 Courses are accessed through Moodle, our online learning platform where you will find the course content, assignments, class communicate tools.
 A detailed description of how to access Moodle is found in the general online orientation.

 As is the case for all college courses, the course syllabus is your starting point for understanding the course that you are taking, finding out what is expected of you, seeing the timelines and deadlines that you will need to meet, and, of course knowing how your grade will be computed.
 Make this the first thing you do once you access the course in Moodle.
 Print the syllabus as a desk reference, pay close attention to deadlines in the course, and open and view ALL resources provided in the course.
 Read the syllabus closely!